 Preventing Violence through Education

-The Western Balkans remains to be the region of political instability, recurring economic crises, youth unemployment and stagnant economies.
+The Western Balkans remains a region of political instability, recurring economic crises, youth unemployment and stagnant economies.
 Ethnic divisions and unresolved issues from the periods of post Yugoslav wars still affect divisions in education and social relations in general, enhanced by lack of cooperation and economic grievances.
 In parts of the region right-wing movements are on the rise, radical groups of ex-combatants are recruiting youth.
-After the wars in the 1990-ies violent extremists groups have established their local cells throughout the region.
+After the wars in the 1990s violent extremists groups have established their local cells throughout the region.

 The participants of the training seminar were teachers-peace educators from Serbia, Croatia, Montenegro and Bosnia and Herzegovina.
 The programme of the training consisted of the presentations of the schools in the field of the prevention of violence, education for peace and interculturalism and interactive lectures and workshops held by guest lecturers – teachers/educators and civil society representatives .